Domestic Violence Help & Support Groups

 • Weaponizing sex

-Sexual consent can be withdrawn at any time, and it cannot be given under physical force, threats, intimidation, deception, or when drugs, alcohol, unequal power dynamics, level of consciousness, or age makes someone unable to consent.
-If your partner or anyone else violates your consent (regardless of whether you’re married), this may constitute sexual assault.
+Sexual consent can be withdrawn at any time, and it cannot generally be given when the person is experiencing physical force, threats, intimidation, or deception; or when drugs, alcohol, unequal power dynamics, level of consciousness, or age makes someone unable to consent.

-You can call the National Sexual Assault Hotline 24/7 at 800-656-HOPE (4673) to get information, advice, support, or referrals.
+You can call the National Sexual Assault Hotline 24/7 at 800-656-HOPE (4673) to get information, advice, support or referrals.
 You can also use their online chat service

-• Giving an “allowance”
+• Being given an “allowance”

 • Using your credit cards to increase debt